 Why did you feel that the old policy went against the Scout Oath and Law?

 In 1911, the Boy Scouts issued their first edition of the Boy Scout Handbook.
 In it, the early leaders of American Scouting said they would work so that “every American boy shall have the opportunity of becoming a good scout.”
 This original, founding principle of Scouting is just as powerful today as it was more than a century ago.
 For the BSA to serve every boy, it must be welcoming of both the youth and their family.
-Furthermore, in the Scout Oath we promise to “help other people at all times”; this implies that we will help all people.
+Furthermore, in the Scout Oath we promise to “help other people at all times”; this implies that we will help all people at all times.

 Inclusive Scouting Award